aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 ---

-## G. Query Snort data with Athena
+## K. Query Snort data with Athena
 ---
 We now have a large volume of Snort alert data and packet data arriving in our S3 buckets via Kinesis Firehose.
 Its time to see how we can start runnign analytics on AWS to get insights from all that data.
 First, we are going to set up Athena in this step so that we can run SQL queries across our log data and find out interesting things.